Franco Baresi: International career

 After replacing Giuseppe Bergomi as captain for the 1994 World Cup under his former manager at Milan, Arrigo Sacchi, Baresi sustained an injury to his meniscus in Italy's second group match, a 1–0 win against Norway, and missed most of the tournament.
 He returned to the squad 25 days later, in time for the final, with a dominant defensive performance, helping Italy to keep a clean sheet against Brazil, despite the key defensive absences of his Milan teammates Alessandro Costacurta and Mauro Tassotti.
 After a 0–0 deadlock following extra time, the match went to a penalty shootout, and Baresi subsequently missed his penalty, suffering from severe cramps and fatigue.
 Following misses by Daniele Massaro and Roberto Baggio, Italy were defeated by Brazil in the penalty shootout.

 Following the World Cup defeat, Baresi made one more appearance for Italy, in an away UEFA Euro 1996 qualifying match against Slovenia on 7 September 1994, which ended in a 1–1 draw.
 Baresi subsequently retired from the national side at age 34, passing the captain's armband to his Milan teammate Paolo Maldini.
-Baresi amassed 81 caps for Italy, scoring one goal in a friendly win against the Soviet Union, and he is one of seven players to have achieved the rare feat of winning Gold, Silver and Bronze FIFA World Cup medals during his international career.
+Baresi amassed 81 caps for Italy, and he is one of seven players to have achieved the rare feat of winning Gold, Silver, and Bronze FIFA World Cup medals during his international career.

+Player profile

 Style of play

-Baresi is regarded as one of the greatest defenders of all time.
-He played his entire 20-year career with Milan, becoming a club legend.
-At Milan, he formed one of the most formidable defensive units of all time, alongside Paolo Maldini, Alessandro Costacurta, Mauro Tassotti, Filippo Galli and later Christian Panucci.
-He was a complete and consistent defender who combined power with elegance and was gifted with outstanding physical and mental attributes, such as pace, strength, tenacity, concentration and stamina, which made him effective in the air, despite his lack of notable height for a centre-back.
+Baresi was known for his consistency and all-around defensive ability, combining physical strength with technical composure.
+He possessed notable attributes including pace, strength, concentration, and stamina, which contributed to his effectiveness in aerial situations despite not having the typical height for a centre-back.